matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 153) Distributed tracing in microservices architecture and why it's valuable for monitoring and troubleshooting?
 Answer: Distributed tracing involves tracking requests or transactions as they move through various microservices in a distributed system.
 Each service records timing information and context data, allowing for the reconstruction of request paths and the identification of performance bottlenecks.
-Example, Jageor.
+Example, Jageor, Zipkin.

 154) Distributed File System?
 Answer: A Distributed File System is an abstraction over a (usually large) cluster of machines that allows them to